Fijula/Design_Patterns/README.md

     Pros- Extensible: New expressions can be added by creating new classes.Readable code: Logic can be expressed in a clear way using different expression objects.
 Cons:ncreased complexity for simple parsing tasks.Debugging can be challenging due to layered interpretations.

+f)Chain Of Responsibility- allows you to define a chain of objects that can handle a request one by one until the request is successfully processed or all handlers have been evaluated.
+It provides a flexible way to dynamically assign responsibility based on the request content.

+  Use Case
+  Event Handling: Passing events (e.g., mouse clicks, keyboard events) through a chain of handlers until one handles it.
+Authorization and Authentication: Chaining handlers to check different levels of access permissions.Logging: Passing logging requests through a chain of handlers based on severity level or categories.
+    Pros- Decoupling: Sender and receiver are decoupled, as the sender doesn't know which handler ultimately handles the request.Flexibility,Extensiblity
+    Cons-Potential Performance Overhead: Chaining can introduce some overhead due to the additional handler checks.Debugging Complexity: Can be challenging to debug chains with many handlers.Order Dependence: The order of handlers in the chain matters.